 Greenprint Partners is transforming a four-acre block of vacant properties into a community-hub of green infrastructure and sustainable landscape practices.
 By putting this vacant land back into productive use, we will develop a safer, healthier space within a low income neighborhood.

 Greenprint Partners is working with an historic African American church community dedicated to social justice to install several blocks of street tree trenches, permeable pavement, an infiltration trench, and a pollinator garden for the congregation’s children.

-Greenprint Partners is helping a faith community improve a property that houses a residential assisted living facility, an addiction treatment and recovery center for women, and a children’s center.
+Greenprint Partners is helping Catholic Charities improve a property that houses a residential assisted living facility, a treatment and recovery center for women with substance use disorders, and a children’s center.
 Plans include a permeable parking lot with swales and flowering rain gardens to enhance the beauty and function of the site.